ibm-cloud-docs/sell/da-add-variation.md

 1. Select the type of repository.
 If the source for your deployable architecture is located in a private repository, you need to authenticate with a personal access token.
 1. Enter the source URL.
 This URL must end in `tar.gz`.
 1. Enter the variation display name.
-1. Enter the version in the format of major version, minor version, and revision, for example, `1.0.0`.
+1. Enter the version in the format of major version, minor version, and revision, for example `1.0.0`.
 1. Click **Add version**.

 ## Configuring your version